 In the late 19th century, Edward H.R.
 Lyman, a philanthropist and Northampton native, had a vision for a new venue for culture and theater in his hometown.
-On May 23, 1891, the 800-seat Academy of Music Theatre opened its doors to the public for the first time.
-One year later, Lyman deeded the Academy to the City of Northampton, making it the first municipally-owned theatre in the nation.
+On May 23, 1891, the Academy of Music Theatre opened its doors to the public for the first time.
+One year later, Lyman deeded the Academy to the City of Northampton, making it the first municipally-owned theater in the nation.

-The theatre quickly became a favorite stop on the tours of leading troupes and big-name performers: legendary French stage actress Sarah Bernhardt, film star Mae West, and illusionist Harry Houdini all performed at the Academy in the early 20th century.
+The theater quickly became a favorite stop on the tours of leading troupes and big-name performers: legendary French stage actress Sarah Bernhardt, film star Mae West, and illusionist Harry Houdini all performed at the Academy in the early 20th century.

 The Academy has evolved over time.
-As Americans became less interested in live theater through the 1950s and 1960s, the theatre experienced a period of decline and was ultimately condemned.
+As Americans became less interested in live theater through the 1950s and 1960s, the theater experienced a period of decline and was ultimately condemned.
 In the 1970s it was reborn with great success as a cinema for first-run films.
 But in the shadow of the multiplex, the Academy began to lose its vitality once more.